hmuchalski/hmuchalski.github.io/index.md

 ## Recent News

+**2020-02-01**: Quang will soon begin working for the California Department of Toxic Substances Control as environmental scientist.
+Way to go, Quang!

+**2020-01-18**: Dana and Chris generated lively discussions while presenting their poster (new sleek design) at the 32nd Annual CSUPERB Symposium in Santa Clara, CA.

+**2020-01-10**: Karina, Chris, and Simrit received Faculty Sponsored Student Research Awards (FSSRA) to support their research projects.
+Also, Chris and Dana secured funding from the university (IRA) to present their work at the upcoming Spring meeting of the American Chemical Society in Philadelphia.

+**2020-01-01**: Alycia was accepted to the Forensic Chemistry program at Rutgers University in New Jersey.
+Best of luck on the new endeavors.

 **2019-11-01**: Dana Lichtenstein was selected as Michigan GSSPC travel grant recipient for travel to the ACS Meeting in Philadelphia.
 Angel Rojas was selected as 2019 RISE Fellow.
 Congratulations!

 **2019-09-01**: New semester, new members.
 Welcome Monty, Hamza, Lizzie, and Angel to the group!